ChameleonCloud/CC-Ubuntu/README.md

 # CC-Ubuntu

-This directory contains the scripts used to generate the Chameleon KVM and bare-metal Ubuntu image, including Ubuntu14.04, Ubuntu16.04, and Ubuntu18.04.
+This directory contains the scripts used to generate the Chameleon KVM and bare-metal Ubuntu images.
 It relies on diskimage-builder.

 ## Requirements